This post has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 I made these mini cakes for Valentine's Day, but of course, you can vary the colors to make these cute cakes work for any occasion.

-If you love this pink ombre cakes, I think you’ll love these ideas, too:
+If you liked this pink ombre cakes, I think you’ll love these other mini dessert ideas, too:

 - Easy Cake Pop Tutorial (perfect for using up your cake scraps)